sj84900/koreanCashCounter/README.roboflow.txt

 The following augmentation was applied to create 3 versions of each source image:
 * Equal probability of one of the following 90-degree rotations: none, clockwise, counter-clockwise, upside-down
 * Random rotation of between -15 and +15 degrees
+* Random shear of between -15° to +15° horizontally and -15° to +15° vertically
+* Random Gaussian blur of between 0 and 3 pixels